ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   mitigation.
 The replay mitigation strategy is described in
   {{input-share-validation}}.

-Beyond the minimal capabilities required of helpers, leaders are generally required to:
+Beyond the minimal capabilities required of Helpers, Leaders are generally required to:

 - Support the upload protocol and store reports; and
-- Track batch report size during each collect flow and request encrypted output shares from helpers.
+- Track batch report size during each collect flow and request encrypted output shares from Helpers.

-In addition, for each DAP task, leaders are required to:
+In addition, for each DAP task, the Leader is required to:

 - Implement and store state for the form of inter- and intra-batch replay mitigation in {{input-share-validation}}.

 ### Collector capabilities

-Collectors statefully interact with aggregators to produce an aggregate output.
+Collectors statefully interact with Aggregators to produce an aggregate output.
 Their input to the protocol is the task parameters, configured out of band, which include the corresponding batch window and size.
-For each collect invocation, collectors are required to keep state from the start of the protocol to the end as needed to produce the final aggregate output.
+For each collect invocation, Collectors are required to keep state from the start of the protocol to the end as needed to produce the final aggregate output.

 Collectors must also maintain state for the lifetime of each task, which